marciorasf/docker-fundamentals/README.md

 #### Port bind

 By default, the containers ports aren't accessible from outside docker.
-To overcome this problem, a port bind can be made using the **-p** option.
+To overcome this problem, you can bind a container port with a host port using the **-p** option:

 ```bash
 # docker container -p <pc_port>:<container_port> nginx